 Students should have a keen interest in Physical activity and a possible view to pursue sport as a future vocation.
+Students should have secured a Pass at Level 5 Sport and Fitness.
 This award is taught in conjunction with SQA Level 6 Leadership Award.